Medic1111/OPINIOMATE-EJS/README.md

 - Root will require registration and login
 - MongoDB-Atlas for Database
 - Express Session for cookies and session
-- Passport for Encryption, hash, salting
+- Passport for Encryption, hash, salting, authentications
 - Only those authenticated will see posts page

 ---

+[TECH]:

+- EJS, PASSPORT, THIRD-PARTY-API, EXPRESS-SESSION

 # PLAN OF ACTION: